pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

   (Default is `true`)
 - The `registry-credentials` secret referenced by the Tanzu Build Service is added to tap-install and exported to all namespaces.
-If you don’t want to export this secret to all namespaces for any reason, you will have to complete an additional step to create this secret in each namespace you want to provision.
+If you don’t want to export this secret to all namespaces for any reason, you must complete an additional step to create this secret in each namespace you want to provision.
   - Example secret creation, exported to all namespaces